CEFR-Annotated WordNet: LLM-Based Proficiency-Guided Semantic Database for Language Learning: Related Work

-However, our approach differs from that of LCP in several key ways.
-First, LCP is primarily designed as a precursor to lexical simplification~\cite{Paetzold:17}---replacing complex words with simpler ones---rather than for explicitly presenting complexity information to L2 learners.
-Second, annotators for CompLex 2.0 were not provided with glosses; therefore, identical senses could receive different scores in different contexts.
-Third, the dataset is limited to 9,000 nouns, excluding other parts of speech (PoS).
+First, LCP is primarily designed as a precursor to lexical simplification~\cite{Paetzold:17}---which involves replacing complex words with simpler alternatives---rather than for explicitly presenting complexity information to L2 learners.
+Second, annotators of CompLex 2.0 were not provided with glosses; as a result, identical senses may receive different scores across contexts.
+Third, the dataset is limited to 9,000 nouns and excludes other parts of speech (PoS).

-By contrast, our method assigns a CEFR level to each word sense, adhering to an international proficiency standard.
-We extend this annotation to over 110,000 instances of nouns, verbs, adjectives, and adverbs in the large-scale SemCor corpus, making our resource more than ten times larger than CompLex 2.0.
+By contrast, our method assigns a CEFR level to each word sense in accordance with an international proficiency standard.
+We extend this annotation to more than 110,000 instances of nouns, verbs, adjectives, and adverbs in the large-scale SemCor corpus, making our resource more than ten times larger than CompLex 2.0.
 In Section~\ref{sec:correlation_analysis}, we analyze the correlation between the CompLex 2.0 complexity scores and the CEFR levels predicted by our models.